Have you seen African citrus psyllid?

 |Spread of pest|

 The African citrus psyllid prefers cooler, moist climates.
 It is very sensitive to extremes of hot, dry weather.
 It occurs throughout sub-Saharan Africa; Saudi Arabia; Yemen; the Indian Ocean islands of Madagascar, Mauritius and Reunion; and the Atlantic Ocean islands of Saint Helena, Madeira, Porto Santo, Tenerife and Gomera.

 Long-distance spread most commonly occurs via movement of plant material infested with psyllids.
 Short-distance dispersal can be wind-assisted for these short-distance fliers.

-Like the Asiatic citrus psyllid, the African citrus psyllid and huanglongbing could be introduced into Australia through illegal imports of host plants.
+Like the Asian citrus psyllid, the African citrus psyllid and huanglongbing could be introduced into Australia through illegal imports of host plants.
 The Australian Quarantine and Inspection Service (AQIS) closely regulates approved importation of plant material and monitors for illegal plant movement.